Counsellor at Twickenham Counselling & Whitton

 Before qualifying as a counsellor

 I observed spirit possession in men's longhouses, where they conducted healing rituals for communities blighted by conflict.
 While I lived in Brazil, I also observed the healing practices of Candomblé spirit cults.
+A balletic form of spirit possession and dance, which allowed the souls of the dead to perform ritual healing on the living.

-My first informal experience as a youth worker was in Moss Side, Manchester.
+My first informal experience as a mentor was in Moss Side, Manchester.
 I volunteered in a deprived area, working with you people who were highly talented and creative.
 They were also at high risk of joining gangs, or becoming victims of crime themselves.
 I came into contact with youngsters who were often in a state of crisis.

 Looking back, I'd say many were traumatised.
 And yet these young people were inspired by an irresistible spirit of hope.